jemberton/jemberton.github.io/g/linux/basic-commands.md

 4. Go into command mode by pressing [[SHIFT]] + [[:]] (you'll see a `:` in the lower left corner)
 5. Type `wq FILENAME` to write and quit (in *that* order) or type `q!` to quit without saving (if you opened vim using a filename, you don't need it in the `wq` sequence)

-> Open and edit the test file with nano or vim.
-Change the text to match this:<br>
+> Open and edit the test file with nano/vim or use echo to change the text to match this:<br>
     `Hello, World!
 Welcome to the lesson!` {.action-icon}